 - Stress, overheating, tight clothing and alcohol may aggravate and make urticaria worse.

-- A diet containing low-histamine containing foods (avoiding dark fish, certain vegetables, berries and strong cheeses) and other pseudoallergens (adapted Berlin Diet) may be helpful by reducing the “histamine load” on chronic urticaria.
+- A diet containing low-histamine containing foods (avoiding dark fish, spinach, avocado, berries, banana and strong cheeses) and other pseudo-allergens and preservatives (adapted Berlin Diet) may be helpful by reducing the “histamine load” on chronic urticaria.
 Green Tea may provoke urticaria and should be avoided.

 The mainstay of urticaria treatment is high dose (second generation) antihistamine medication which may be necessary for prolonged periods (in excess of 6 weeks).
 Up to quadruple the conventional doses of these non-sedating antihistamines such as Cetirizine, Loratadine, Acrivastine and Fexofenadine may be needed to get symptom relief.
 The new “isomers” called desloratadine and levocetirizine don’t seen to offer any additional benefit in treating urticaria.
 Long-term deal steroids such as Prednisolone should be avoided due to adverse side effects.

 Traditionally we add “stomach-ulcer treatment” medication such as Cimetidine and Ranitidine which are known to also dampen down histamine release.
 Ranitidine containing a chemical NDMA has been implicated in a recent cancer scare.
 Occasionally we need to add sedating antihistamines such as Chlorphenamine or Hydroxyzine at night to get urticaria control.
 Leukotriene receptor antagonists currently used for asthma such as Montelukast (leukotriene receptor antagonists) have provided some symptom relief in chronic urticaria when used in combination with antihistamines.
 Oral antidepressant Doxepin is a good antihistamine but may induced drowsiness, while Doxepin cream (if available) can soothe the skin.